-Harlem is known throughout the world as a center of African-American culture, music, and life.
+Harlem is known throughout the world as a vibrant center of African American culture, music, and life.
 The neighborhood invites visitors to see historic jewels such as the Apollo Theater, architecturally splendid churches, cultural magnets like the Studio Museum in Harlem and the Schomburg Center for Research in Black Culture, as well as an ongoing list of new and renovated sites and buildings.

-To get a taste of today’s Harlem, spend time visiting its past and present.
-On 116th Street, particularly between St. Nicholas and Lenox avenues (Malcolm X Boulevard), you’ll find some of the area’s most interesting religious buildings.
-Admire the ornate theatrical facade of the giant First Corinthian Baptist Church, or fill your soul with the mellifluous gospel music of the Canaan Baptist Church of Christ's choir during a Sunday service.
-Take a hint from the parishioners and follow up with smothered chicken and waffles at Sylvia’s, at 328 Malcolm X Boulevard.
+To get a feel for Harlem, spend time visiting its past and present.
+On 116th Street, particularly between St. Nicholas and Lenox Avenues (Malcolm X Boulevard), you’ll find some of the area’s most interesting religious buildings, from ornate churches to a green-domed mosque.

 Along Lenox Avenue and Frederick Douglass Boulevard, between 110th and 130th Streets are chic restaurants, bars, and a few boutiques offering everything from bespoke cocktails and live music to Harlem-inspired gifts and high-end menswear.